masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/Components/FormInputs/children/Cascader/doc/index.en-US.md

 ---
 category: Components
-type: Cascader
+type: Cascaders
-title: Cascader
+title: Cascaders
 cols: 1
 ---

-The `Select` component is used for collecting user provided information from a list of options.
+The `MCascader` component is used for multiple select link.